OuhscBbmc/data-science-practices-1/ch-style.md

 ### Number {#style-number}

 The word "number" is ambiguous, especially in data science.
-Try for these more specific terms
+Try for these more specific terms:

 * **count**: the number of discrete objects or events, such as `visit_count`, `pt_count`, `dx_count`.
 * **id**: a value that uniquely identifies an entity that doesn't change over time, such as `pt_id`, `clinic_id`, `client_id`,
 * **index**: a 1-based sequence that's typically temporary, but unique within the dataset.
-For instance, `pt_index` 195 in Tuesday's dataset is likey a different person than `pt_index` 195 on Wednesday.
+For instance, `pt_index` 195 in Tuesday's dataset is like;y a different person than `pt_index` 195 on Wednesday.
 On any given day, there is only one value of 195.
 * **tag**: it is persistent across time like "id", but typically created by the analysts and send to the research team.
 See [the snippet](#snippet-tag) in the appendix for an example.
 * **tally**: a running count
 * **duration**: a length of time.
 Specify the units if it not self-evident.
 * physical and statistical quantities like
 "depth",
 "length",
 "mass",
 "mean", and
 "sum".

 ### Abbreviations {#style-abbreviation}